 Eligible shelter operations costs must be necessary for the continued operation of the shelter.
-Sub-grant recipients should consult with OCS before incurring expenses that do not clearly meet that criterion.
+Sub-grant recipients should consult with OCGS before incurring expenses that do not clearly meet that criterion.
+Prior approval by DCO/OCGS is required before incurring expenses or expending funds for costs not included in the approved budget.